Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

-4 Next, locate the file you want to update and click on "open"
+4 Next, locate the file you want to update on this dialog window that opens up and click on "open"

 ![image](screenshots/front_pathpoint.png)